 She has published several research papers in leading academic journals, books and conferences, is a frequent Keynote, conference, panel and tutorial speaker (including a TEDx).
 She is currently writing a book based on her PhD thesis, a work which has created the first Data Strategy for a city (London), and the Requirements Specifications for Urban Platforms which has been adopted by +30 European cities members of a project of the European Commission program ’Smart Cities and Communities”.
 She serves as a judge and reviewer of posters of the ACM Research Competition (GHC/16-17), is a reviewer of the IEEE Computers, Journal of Digital Image (Springer), IEEE Transactions of Signal Processing, and the Journal of Biological Systems, and is the founder and chair of the Tech London Advocates group on Smart Cities.

-This year she was selected as a Young Researcher to organise a Machine Learning workshop at the Heidelberg Laureate Forum 2017 where the Turing Award winners (Nobel Prize of Computing) meet every year, and was profiled among 6 out of 200 young researchers in 2016.
+In 2017 she co-organised a Machine Learning workshop at the Heidelberg Laureate Forum 2017 where the Turing Award winners (Nobel Prize of Computing) meet every year, and was profiled among 6 out of 200 young researchers in 2016.
 She is a contributor in the Amazonian Alliance through RedPill Group researching the design of a platform and emerging technologies to collect, manage and distribute sensory data and analytics to support the conservation, protection and well-being of Amazon Rainforest communities.

-Since 2006 she’s been actively working towards increasing the representation of women in Computer Science. founder of UCLWE, co-founder of the ABI.London, served as a member of the Athena Swan Committee (UCL/Computer Science) co-organizer the London Hopper Colloquium, and has served as track committee member of the Grace Hopper Celebration of Women in Computing.
+Since 2006 she’s been actively working towards increasing the representation of women in Computer Science. founder of UCLWE, co-founder of the ABI.London, served as a member of the Athena Swan Committee (UCL/Computer Science) co-organizer the London Hopper Colloquium, and has served as committee member of the Grace Hopper Celebration of Women in Computing (technical tracks and ABI Awards).

 My personal website: www.larissasuzuki.com